netpanzer/netpanzer/BUILD.md

 This will install the data to '/usr/share/netpanzer' and the binary to '/usr/bin'.

-For packaging, or to test installation, use the 'destdir' option', e.g.:
+To package or test installation, use the 'destdir' option', e.g.:

     meson install --destdir=/tmp/pkg --skip-subprojects